 Benefits Description You After the calendar pay year deductible Surgical procedures (cont.)
-High Option Standard Option Type II diabetes mellitus (by American Diabetes Association diagnostic criteria).
-PPO: 10% of the Plan allowance PPO: 15% of the Plan allowance Refractory hypertension (defined as blood pressure of 140 mmHg systolic and or 90 mmHg diastolic) despite medical treatment with maximal dose of three antihypertensive medications.
-Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed allowance and any difference between our difference between Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed Refractory hyperlipidemia (acceptable levels of lipids unachievable with diet and maximum doses of lipid lowering medications). amount amount Obesity-induced cardiomyopathy.
-Clinically significant obstructive sleep apnea.
-Severe arthopathy of the spine and or weight bearing joints (when obesity prohibits appropriate surgical management of joint dysfunction treatable but for obesity - Documentation of failure to lower the body mass index within the last 12 months through a medically supervised program of diet and exercise of at least 6 months duration.
+High Option Standard Option Refractory hypertension (defined as blood pressure of 140 mmHg systolic and or 90 mmHg diastolic) despite medical treatment with maximal dose of three antihypertensive medications. allowance PPO: 15% of the Plan allowance Refractory hyperlipidemia (acceptable levels of lipids unachievable with diet and maximum doses of lipid lowering medications).
+Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed Obesity-induced cardiomyopathy. amount amount Clinically significant obstructive sleep apnea.
+Severe arthopathy of the spine and or weight bearing joints (when obesity prohibits appropriate surgical management of joint dysfunction treatable but for obesity. - Documentation of failure to lower the body mass index within the last 12 months through a medically supervised program of diet and exercise of at least 6 months duration.
 Note: Benefits are payable only for bariatric surgery which meets the above criteria.
 Bariatric surgery must be precertified. • Insertion of internal prosthetic devices (see Section 5(a) Orthopedic and prosthetic devices for device coverage information) Treatment of burns Assistant surgeons are covered up to 20% of our allowance for the surgeon's charge for procedures when it is medically necessary to have an assistant surgeon.
 Registered nurse first assistants and certified surgical assistants are covered up to 15% of our allowance for the surgeon's charge for the procedure if medically necessary to have an assistant surgeon.
 Note: Post-operative care is considered to be included in the fee charged for a surgical procedure by a doctor.
 Any additional fees charged by a doctor are not covered unless such charge is for an unrelated condition.
-When multiple or bilateral surgical procedures performed during the same operative session add time or complexity to patient care, our benefits are: PPO: 10% of the Plan allowance PPO: 15% of the Plan allowance For the primary procedure based on: Non-PPO: 25% of the Plan Non-PPO: 35% of the Plan - Full Plan allowance allowance and any difference between our allowance and any difference between our For the secondary and subsequent procedures based on: allowance and the billed allowance and the billed - One-half of the Plan allowance amount amount Note: Multiple or bilateral surgical procedures performed through the same incision are "incidental" to the primary surgery.
+Note: Voluntary sterilizations, surgically implanted contraceptives, injectable contraceptive drugs (such as Depo provera), intrauterine devices (IUDs), and diaphragms are listed as covered under Section 5(a) Family planning .
+When multiple or bilateral surgical procedures performed during the same operative session add time or complexity to patient care, our benefits are: PPO: 10% of the Plan allowance PPO: 15% of the Plan allowance For the primary procedure based on: Non-PPO: 25% of the Plan Non-PPO: 35% of the Plan Full Plan allowance allowance and any difference between our allowance and any difference between our For the secondary and subsequent procedures based on: allowance and the billed allowance and the billed - One-half of the Plan allowance amount amount Note: Multiple or bilateral surgical procedures performed through the same incision are "incidental" to the primary surgery.
 That is, the procedure would not add time or complexity to patient care.
 We do not pay extra for incidental procedures.
-Surgical proces dures - continued on next page